Bridging the phenotype-target gap for molecular generation via multi-objective reinforcement learning: XMolRL Framework

 To guide the generation of molecules with desirable properties, we incorporate both molecule-target docking scores and QED values into the reward function to encourage the agent to explore promising regions of the chemical space.
 The binding affinity between each generated molecule and its target protein is quantified using LeDock docking scores, a tool that has demonstrated strong performance in a recent benchmark study involving 2002 protein–ligand complexes ~\cite{zhao2013discovery,wang2016comprehensive}.
 The QED score is computed using RDKit and incorporated into the reward function.
 Let \( S = \{s_1, s_2, \dots, s_n\} \) denote a set of SMILES sequences, where each \( s \in S \) is of the form \( s = \{a_1, a_2, \dots, a_t\} \), with \( a \) denoting a token in the sequence.
 For each SMILES sequence $s$, the reward function is defined as follows:

 where $Dock$ denotes the normalized docking score and QED is the drug-likeness score of the generated molecule.
 A molecule is considered \underline{valid} only if it satisfies RDKit's validity check and its QED score exceeds a predefined threshold.
+We set the QED threshold to 0.34, which represents the mean score of compounds classified as 'unattractive' or 'too complex'~\cite{bickerton2012quantifying}.
 If a generated molecule is deemed invalid (e.g., chemically implausible or syntactically incorrect), its docking score is set to zero as a form of penalty.
 Moreover, we have observed that imposing a mild constraint on QED scores helps guide the generation process toward molecules with a more favorable balance of properties, preventing the reward function from being dominated solely by docking scores or QED values.
 To normalize the docking score into the range [0,1], we introduce a rescaling factor $k$, enabling better compatibility between different reward components.
 The full definition of the processed docking score is as follows:

-The agent is trained to learn a policy $\pi(\theta)$ that maximizes the reward expectation, where $\theta$ represent the parameters of the agent model.
+The agent is trained to learn a policy $\pi(\theta)$ that maximizes the reward expectation, where $\theta$ represents the parameters of the agent model.
 Our approach builds upon the REINVENT framework~\cite{loeffler2024reinvent}, which has been shown effective in molecular generation tasks, with modifications tailored to our task.
 To improve training efficiency and stabilize gradient estimation, we adopt a mini-batch training strategy.
 At each step, a batch of $N$ molecules is sampled from the agent.
 For a SMILES sequence $s$ generated from $\pi_{\theta}$, we compute its log-likelihood $\log p^{\mathrm{(agent)}}(s)$ under the agent's policy.
 We also obtain its prior log-likelihood $\log p^{\mathrm{(prior)}}(s)$ by passing the same sequence into the prior model.
 The objective of RL is to maximize both the prior log-likelihood and reward.
 Accordingly, we adopt the \underline{p}olicy \underline{g}radient algorithm to maximize the objective and thus the loss function is defined as follows: